Dove (Unilever brand): Dove Campaign for Real Beauty

 In September 2004, Dove began its Campaign for Real Beauty, followed by the creation of the Dove Self-Esteem Project in 2006, by Geyner Andres Gaona and Amy.
 The campaign has been criticized as hypocritical in light of the highly sexualized images of women presented in the advertising of Axe, which, like Dove, is produced by Unilever.

+In 2016, Dove published their largest ever study, in which they interviewed more than 10,000 women from 13 different countries.
+They found more than half of them felt pressure from the media to fulfil an unrealistic level of beauty, and that women's confidence in relation to body image was on a constant decline.

 Controversies

-In October 2017, a three-second video for Dove body lotion posted on their page on Facebook in the United States prompted criticism and accusations of racism.
+In October 2017, a three-second video for Dove body lotion posted on their Facebook page in the United States prompted criticism and accusations of racism.
 The video clip showed a black woman removing her T-shirt to reveal a white woman, who then lifts her own T-shirt to reveal an Asian woman.
 The full thirty-second television advert version included seven women of different races and ages.
-Unilever has apologized for an advertisement, saying it should "never have happened" and pulled the advertisement.
+Unilever withdrew the advertisement and apologized, stating it should "never have happened".

 The ad sparked criticism, leading Dove to remove the advert, saying it "deeply regret(ted) the offence it caused."
 Dove further stated that the "video was intended to convey that Dove body wash is for every woman and be a celebration of diversity".
 The black woman in the advert, Lola Ogunyemi, said the advert had been misinterpreted and defended Dove.

-Starting in 2023, Greenpeace have a campaign "Real beauty, real harm" highlighting that Dove is polluting communities in countries like India, Indonesia and the Philippines, with plastic waste.
+Starting in 2023, Greenpeace have a campaign "Real beauty, real harm" highlighting the environmental impact of plastic waste from Dove products in countries such as India, Indonesia and the Philippines.

-Also in 2023, the UK Competition and Markets Authority announced that it would be scrutinising environmental claims made by the consumer goods group Unilever.
-The move comes as part of the CMA's wider investigation into greenwashing and follows concerns around how Unilever is marketing certain products, within some brands, to customers as environmentally friendly.

 Research

-In August 2023, a survey and research done by Kantar's Brand Inclusion Index conducted in UK showed that Dove was considered one of the Most Inclusive Brands for consumers among other skincare brands.
+In August 2023, a survey and research conducted in the UK by Kantar's Brand Inclusion Index showed that Dove was considered one of the most inclusive brands for British consumers among other skincare brands.